 - Our involvement with the Orvis Company began in the early 2000’s as long-time friend Jim McLennan, who has had close ties to Orvis in the past, introduced us to the good folks at Orvis.
-Our relationship with Orvis began in the early 2000s through the Orvis Endorsed Guides, Lodges, Outfitters program, through which we won several awards.
+Our relationship with Orvis began through the Orvis Endorsed Guides, Lodges, Outfitters program, through which we won several awards.
 We have since been quite involved with the Orvis Field Testing for rods, waders, boots, packs, clothing, etc. Amelia is part of Orvis’ Women in Leadership program, it’s goal to engage more women in fly fishing.
 We have both been featured as Orvis Trout Bums of the week.
 Amelia.
 Dave.
 Amelia had a great interview with Tom Rosenbauer of Orvis regarding women in fly fishing, what guiding is really like.
 Listen here.
 We’ve had considerable footage used in the Orvis “Learn To Fly Fish” education center in conjunction with Colin McKeown of the New Fly Fisher.
-We’re developing additional complete “how-to” topical video shorts that will launch in 2017.
+In 2016 – 17 we also have helped develop Orvis’ MASTER-CLASS MONDAY advanced tactics for their learning center.

 - We lobbied to have our home cutthroat trout river, the Ram River, designated catch & release in 1998.
 We have been able to influence angling regulations on various lakes and streams in Alberta based on habitat considerations.
 We continue to be involved in Fisheries Management Committees for the Red Deer River as well as regional level fisheries management issues.
 Dave is a member of the Alberta provincial round table.
 We’ve had influence on several other regional waters’ regulations.